Eugene Chung

-Eugene Yon Chung (born June 14, 1969) is a former American football offensive tackle who played in the National Football League from 1992 to 1997.
+Eugene Yon Chung (born June 14, 1969) is an American former professional football player who was an offensive tackle in the National Football League (NFL) from 1992 to 1997.
+Chung currently serves as the offensive line coach at Delaware State University.
+He played college football for the Virginia Tech Hokies, earning All-American honors in 1991.
 He is also a former American football coach.

 Professional playing career

 The New England Patriots drafted Chung in the first round with the 13th overall selection out of Virginia Tech in the 1992 NFL draft.
 Chung was the first Korean American to be drafted in the first round of an NFL Draft.
 He played three seasons with New England.
 In 1992, Chung played in 15 games, starting 14, and was named to the NFL's All-Rookie Team.
 The following season, he started all 16 games in Bill Parcells’ first year as Patriots coach.
 That season, Chung helped paved the way for Leonard Russell to rush for over 1,000 yards.

-Chung was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft.
+Chung was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft.
 He played one season with the Jaguars and one with the Indianapolis Colts before retiring.

 Chung was elected to the Virginia Tech Sports Hall of Fame in 2008.